maciejgryka/herculesai_task/README.md

 ## Bonus: Handling ambiguous cases

 Handling ambiguous cases was "just" a matter of adding another boolean field to the structure output schema and explaining to the model how to use it.
-I think it does a reasonabel job of reflecting uncertainty in the answers.
+I think it does a reasonable job of reflecting uncertainty in the answers.

 ## Technical Choices & Trade-offs